steinarjoh/cloud-projects/README.md

 #   When using zsh with ohmyzsh it's nice to have the correct project in the prompt.
 #   https://github.com/ahmetb/kubectx using the kubectx
     kubectx $ENV
-If you need to log into the sowtlayer uncomment next line
+If you need to log into the softlayer uncomment next line
 #    ibmcloud sl init -u $TF_VAR_ibm_sl_username -p $TF_VAR_ibm_sl_api_key
     ;;
 *)